vbr-calc/vbr/Projects/bayesian_fitting_0d_mcmc/readme.md

 settings.fit_a_fixed_TK = 1; % 1 to fixed hidden T_K, 0 to draw from distribution about a hidden mean
 settings.anelastic_method = 'eburgers_psp';
 ```

+### Explorations

+#### Understanding MCMC-MH
+1. what temperature was used to generate the synthetic observations? (check your answer by looking at `bayes_0d_funcs/get_data.m`)
+2. how does the jump magnitude affect convergence?
+3. how does the initial guess affect convergence?
+4. how does the uncertainty of the observations affect convergence? (go edit `bayes_0d_funcs/get_data.m`)
+5. what is the difference in the resulting temperature with different averaging methods:
+   * taking a single value from the final model
+   * taking an average of values after burn-in
+   * averaging single values from multiple runs
+   * averaging values after burn-in across multiple runs

+#### Extending
+1. How you would include frequency-dependence?
+2. How would add more parameters (like melt fraction or grain size)?

 ### A note on `sample_normal`